nikolouzos/VentureLens/README.md

 ## Architecture

-IdeaForge follows the MVVM-C (Model-View-ViewModel-Coordinator) architecture pattern with a modular approach using Tuist for dependency management:
+VentureLens follows the MVVM-C (Model-View-ViewModel-Coordinator) architecture pattern with a modular approach using Tuist for dependency management:

 - **Models**: Core data structures like `Idea`, `User`, and `Report` in the Networking module that define the domain entities
 - **Views**: SwiftUI views organized by feature (Authentication, Ideas, Profile) in the UI module